RGirard94/TimescaleDB/README.md

  To deploy this environment on Amazone ec2 instance :
   - create a config file in your local machin .ssh directory and add `Host aura_aws_timescale
-    Hostname 'YOUR IP ADDRESS'
+    Hostname YOUR IP ADDRESS
     User centos
-    IdentityFile '/PATH/TO/YOUR/KEY/FILE'`
+    IdentityFile /PATH/TO/YOUR/KEY/FILE`

   - in your local machin /etc/hosts add following lines :
     - YOUR EC2 IP ADDRESS  aura_preprod_aws_timescale